IonImpulse/fivec-scheduler-webpage/README.md

 ## Stats for Nerds
 - Built using plain JS, CSS, & HTML5
 - API repo at [fivec-scheduler-server](https://github.com/IonImpulse/fivec-scheduler-server), built using Rust
-- Website first run size is ~758 KB, subsequent runs are <1 KB.
+- Website first run size is ~630 KB, subsequent runs are ~3 KB.
 Compressed using GZip
-   - Course data: 423 KB
+   - Course data: 428 KB
-   - Fonts: 127 KB
+   - JS: 75 KB
-   - Images: 115 KB
+   - Images: 61 KB
-   - JS: 68 KB
+   - Fonts: 56 KB
-   - CSS: 8 KB
+   - CSS: 11 KB
-   - HTML: 3 KB
+   - HTML: 4 KB
-- Scored 100/100 for all tests in Google Lighthouse
+- Scored 99/100 for all tests in Google Lighthouse
-- Speed index of 2.6s for first run, 1.2s for repeat runs on WebPageTest
+- Speed index of 3.1s for first run, 0.9s for repeat runs with 0s blocking time on WebPageTest